 Chances are high that computer-science literacy will be increasingly relevant for jobs of the future.
 Some theorists even suggest that the ability to read and write code is a fundamental 21st-century competency.
-Yet, according to an August 2015 Gallup survey, many students get little exposure to these concepts at school; opportunities are even more limited for low-income students.
+Yet according to an August 2015 Gallup survey, many students get little exposure to these concepts at school; opportunities are even more limited for low-income students.

-Code.org hosts the event to engage students, teachers, parents, and others (ages five and up, and of any experience level) in fun ways to experiment with programming and game creation.
+Code.org hosts the event to engage students, teachers, parents, and others (ages 4 and up, and of any experience level) in experimenting with programming and game creation.
 From structured lessons to more creative, exploratory activities, a variety of experiences make coding accessible to all kinds of learners.
 Activities can be done on computers, phones, and tablets, in pairs or together as a whole group.
-If access to devices is an issue, various unplugged activities such as "My Robotic Friends" don’t require them.
+If access to devices is an issue, try unplugged activities such as My Robotic Friends that don’t require them.

 Resources to Help You Run an Hour of Code Event

-- Watch How to Run an Hour of Code (Video, 3:05)
+- Watch “How to Run an Hour of Code”

-- Review Best Practices From Successful Educators (Slideshow)
+- Watch “Best Practices From Successful Educators”

 - Follow #HourofCode on Twitter

-- Tutorials for younger and older students let users maneuver old and new Star Wars characters like R2-D2, C3PO, Princess Leia, Rey, and BB-8 through various game actions and events.
+- Tutorials for younger and older students let users maneuver old and new Star Wars characters like R2-D2, C-3PO, Princess Leia, Rey, and BB-8 through various game actions and events.